770120041/MyBlog/_posts/2019-6-17-Interview-DFS01.md

 #### BFS tricky solution
 Using weighted and unweighed, so the that each layer can be added to weighted by depth times.

+Remeber to add interger first then go to its child, this makes it possible to add depth times cur integer.
 ```
 class Solution {
 public: